refringe/PAIN/.github/README.md

 This is a mod for [Single Player Tarkov](https://www.sp-tarkov.com/).

+Remember the good ol' days?
+When Tarkov had hair on its chest?
+When every raid was a true lesson and every piece of loot was a mystery waiting to be solved?

+Somehow, our PMCs became walking encyclopedias, instantly recognizing every screw, optic, and pack of croutons in the city.
+Real PMCs are forged in ignorance and uncertainty.
+They don't just find loot; they identify, study, and master it.

+Fear not, we've bottled that classic experience for you; it's P.A.I.N. — Painstaking Agony Induced Nuisance.

+It's time to separate the PMCs from the tourists.
+If you can't tell a Salewa from a bottle of saline without looking, you haven't earned the right to use it. **Embrace the P.A.I.N.**

+# Features:
+- Forgetting what an AI-2 looks like for the tenth time.
+- Is that a magazine or a bannana?
+You'll never reload until you know!
+- Making you truly earn the knowledge that a T-Plug is, in fact, not a weapon.
+- The joy of discovering that you can't repair a broken leg with a splint, because you don't know what it looks like.

 # To install:

 1. Decompress the contents of the download into your root SPT directory.